 PSU Faculty Senate Open Access Policy FAQ

-The FAQ is based on and informed by the FAQs at the University of Washington, Oregon State University, Indiana University–Purdue University Indianapolis, Florida State University, University of Washington, the University of California, University of Massachusetts Amherst, and others.
+The FAQ is based on and informed by the FAQs at the Oregon State University, Indiana University–Purdue University Indianapolis, Florida State University, University of Washington, the University of California, University of Massachusetts Amherst, and others.

 Rights